 Raleigh's Extensive Experience

 Raleigh International has always endeavoured to be at the forefront of safety and development of systems and procedures for overseas expeditions.
-Because of our experience running expeditions we represented the Year Out Group in setting up a new British Standard (the BS 8848) for the safe management of overseas ventures.
-This British Standard provides a rigorous standard for organising and managing visits, fieldwork, expeditions and adventurous activities outside the United Kingdom.
+Nominated by our peers in the sector, Raleigh contributed to the formation of the British Standard for the provision of visits, fieldwork, expeditions and adventurous activities, outside of the United Kingdom.

 BS8848: A parents' guide to adventurous activities abroad for young people explains why this is important.

 Expert Country Advice